JaxPlays-Inc/jaxplays.org/content/productions/2023/2023-The-Little-Mermaid.md

   - Family
 Description: "Dive into a world of enchantment and forbidden love as Ariel, a headstrong mermaid princess, risks it all for a chance to be human."
 ---
 When Ariel, the adventurous mermaid princess, becomes enamored with the world above the ocean, she makes a daring deal with Ursula, the cunning sea witch.
 The stakes are high—her voice for human legs and a chance at true love with Prince Eric.
 But as the tide turns, Ariel learns that love, loyalty, and identity carry their own currents.
-With unforgettable songs and timeless characters, Disney's The Little Mermaid invites audiences of all ages to be 'part of that world,' in a spellbinding tale of love conquering all."
+With unforgettable songs and timeless characters, Disney's The Little Mermaid invites audiences of all ages to be 'part of that world,' in a spellbinding tale of love conquering all.